scionproto/scion/doc/DRKeyInfra.md

 As a key store, we will use sqlite.
 It is already used on sciond and CS to cache certificates and TRCs.

+The key store also stores the begin and end of an epoch for an individual key.
+Thus, key lookup would work by

+### Offset Function

+The offset function to spread out key expiration is implemented as follows:

+    hash(srcAS | dstAS) % mod (min epoch length / 2)

+As a hash function, we will use the non-cryptographic hash function `MurmurHash3`.
+It provides a good distribution, while being magitudes faster than an unkeyed cryptographic hash function.
+However, as this function is local to an AS, it can be replaced to receive a different key expiration spread.